 WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.

-The majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic sustainable development.
+The majority of developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.

 The increase in access to information and knowledge has widened and deepened in the past 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.
+CZ supports this text as it is more general.
+CZ also supports combining para 10-14 into one.

 CUBA: